Is food addiction real?

 Eating Disorders

-In my experience, many people who have food addiction will identify as also struggling with some forms of disordered eating, for example binge eating disorder, bulimia, anorexia, or other eating disorders.
+In my experience, many people who have food addiction will identify as also struggling with some forms of disordered eating or eating disorders such as binge eating disorder, bulimia nervosa, anorexia nervosa or other eating disorders.
 Obesity is also often present when somebody presents with a food addiction.

-Research now confirms that there is a clear overlap between food addiction, eating disorders and obesity.
+Research now confirms that there is a clear overlap between food addiction, eating disorders and obesity, which requires further research.
+(Claire E. Wilcox, 2021, Food Addiction, Obesity, and Disorders of Overeating An Evidence-Based Assessment and Clinical Guide').

-Here are just a few questions from the EDE-Q questionnaire that will help you to identify a possible eating disorder, such as binge eating disorder, bulimia nervosa or anorexia:
+Here are just a few questions from the EDE-Q questionnaire which is one of the tools used by clinicians to assess for the presence of an eating disorder.
+This may help you to identify a possible eating disorder, such as binge eating disorder, bulimia nervosa or anorexia nervosa.
+Please note this is NOT the full questionnaire.
+There is also a great amount of resources on eating disorders on the Butterly Foundation's website.

 • Have you been deliberately trying to limit the amount of food you eat to influence your shape or weight (whether or not you have succeeded)?